rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

 a PR is acceptable for the specific contribution (see below), then the approval process can begin.

 ### Can I work on code experimentally before a approval is gained?
 Of course!
 You are free to work on PRs or write code.
 But those PRs should be marked as experimental and they should not land, nor should anyone be expected to review them (unless folks want to).
+Also, try to get a *feel* of how the team feels about the proposal: we appreciated code demonstrating the proposal but at the same time we don't want you to work on somehing that might not get approved, so keep in mind that a proof-of-concept or more elaborate patches can facilitate but are not a guarantee for approval.

 ## What makes a good proposal?
 A good proposal will address the following: